Ninewells Hospital & Medical School, Dundee, DD1 9SY

 Casenote Review

-Before you are assessed we will have reviewed all available case notes so that we have as much information as possible on previous treatments.
+Before you come to Dundee we will have reviewed all available case notes so that we have as much information as possible on previous treatments.
 It also helps us to identify areas where there is uncertainty (e.g. diagnosis), and also issues that we should focus on (such as previous experience of treatment).

 Psychiatric Review

-In the morning, you will meet with one of the psychiatrists (Dr David Christmas or Dr Lori-An Etherington) who will conduct a detailed psychiatric interview, focusing on your current symptoms and the impact of the illness upon your life.
+Part of the day (usually the morning) will involve a psychiatric assessment with one of the psychiatrists (Dr David Christmas or Dr Lori-An Etherington).
+They will conduct a detailed psychiatric interview, focusing on your current symptoms and the impact of the illness upon your life.
 We will also spend time understanding more about you, your family, and your work.
-We routinely use rating scales in order to rate the severity of your illness.
+We routinely use semi-structured interviews and rating scales to improve the reliability of diagnosis and to rate the severity of your illness.

-In the afternoon, you will meet one of our experienced psychological therapists (all nurses) who will take a slightly different approach to understanding your difficulties.
+You will also meet one of our experienced psychological therapists (all nurses) who will take a slightly different approach to understanding your difficulties.
 This session will include a review of the previous psychological therapies that you have received and looks at your experiences of these, so that we can offer advice on the likelihood that further psychological therapies (e.g. CBT) will be of benefit.

 Discussion with family members

-It is helpful to be able to speak to people that know you well and who can describe not only how your symptoms affect you currently, but also what you were like before you were more unwell.
-Either the psychiatrist or the nurse (sometimes both) will speak to your family (with your permission) to get additional information about how your illness affects you and other aspects of your life.
-We will sometimes complete some additional assessments if this will help us get the best understanding of your difficulties.
+It is helpful for us to be able to speak to people that know you well and who can describe not only how your symptoms affect you currently, but also what you were like before you were more unwell.
+Either the psychiatrist or the nurse (sometimes both) will speak to your family (with your permission) to get additional information about how your illness affects you, and other aspects of your life.
+We will sometimes complete some additional assessments with them to get the best understanding of your difficulties.

 Reports

-In the last few years, we have changed our practice so that in most cases the assessment report goes directly to the you, the patient.
-Copies will go to your local psychiatrist and your GP.
-Most people find it helpful to have the information when they next meet up with their psychiatrist.
+Once we have all the information we need, we will write a detailed report to your psychiatrist and your general practitioner.
+This will cover our assessment, diagnosis, and treatment recommendations.
 We will normally aim to send the report within 2-3 weeks of assessment (unless other information is needed before we can complete our assessment).

 Online assessments